Winter walks in Somerset: 7 of the best

 One of England’s most iconic, dramatic landscapes spanning three miles and at almost 400 foot deep, Cheddar Gorge has plenty to offer those who fancy a walk.

 Wonderful to explore all year round, as winter hits the Gorge, and the village below, enjoy a bracing ramble and soak in those views from the top.
 Make sure to keep an eye out for the bounty of wildlife the Gorge boasts: spot free-roaming goats, Soay sheep or maybe even the endangered greater and lesser horseshoe bats, and plenty of birdlife.
-Refuel at the Lion Rock Tearooms for a hot chocolate in delightful, vintage surroundings or The Bath Arms for delicious fare for the truly peckish.
+Refuel at the Lion Rock Tearooms for a hot chocolate in delightful, vintage surroundings or The Bath Arms for delicious fare if you're feeling truly peckish.

 Standing proudly a short while from Wellington, Wellington Monument is a spectacular structure which pays tribute to the ‘Iron Duke’ and his victory at the Battle of Waterloo.

 As well as visiting the iconic landmark, a walk around the surrounding meadow is perfect to blow away those cobwebs and soak in breathtaking views across the Vale of Taunton from the top of the Blackdown Hills.
-Refuel at The Blackbird Inn, a well-known landmark on the way to Taunton from Wellington, with a tasty homemade dish.
+Refuel at the traditional The Blackbird Inn, a well-known landmark on the way to Taunton from Wellington, with a tasty homemade dish.

 A woodland walk is made even more dramatic when the leaves have finally fallen from the trees and are left bare.
 The impressive ancient wood pasture of Horner Woods, a 2000 acre woodland in the Holnicote Estate, is a delight for walkers to explore.
 Spot plenty of ancient oak pollards, a beautiful oak tree over 500 years old named the General and an abundance of wildlife, including red deer and Exmoor ponies, which call the woodland their home.